SketchResponse/sketchresponse/docs/physics_grader.md

 * `'lengthConstraint'` sets the maximum length of the segment in pixels.
 * `'readonly'` if True disables the plugin on the toolbar, but can still be used to draw initial state data.
 * `'arrowHead'` optionally sets the length and width of an arrowhead on one end of the line segment.
+* `'tag'` optionally enables a string label for each line segment drawn

 In this problem, we want to label clockwise and counter-clockwise moments in the initial state of the freebody diagram.
 To do this we can declare two instances of the 'stamp' plugin with different 'id' and 'label' values.
 The 'stamp' plugin has five configuration options to set: